semrush/intergalactic/website/docs/components/feedback/feedback.md

 - Textarea for feedback.
 - Buttons for submitting and cancelling the entered message.
 - Information on GDPR is obligatory only for European users.
 Show the following text before the submitting buttons: "We will only use this email to respond to you on your feedback".
-Do not forget the link to the Privacy Policy at the end of this text.
+Don’t forget the link to the Privacy Policy at the end of this text.

 ![](static/default.png)